Ranks and insignia of the Nazi Party: Senior Nazi Party titles

-Heinrich Himmler was a senior member of the Nazi Party and is most well known as the Reichsfuhrer-SS; as a result, most of Himmler's attire is connected to his SS uniform.
+Heinrich Himmler was a senior member of the Nazi Party and is most well known as Reichsführer-SS; as a result, most of Himmler's attire is connected to his SS uniform.
 In addition to being Reichsführer-SS and a Reichsleiter, towards the end of World War II he held numerous high level positions including Commander of the Replacement Home Army and General Plenipotentiary for the entire Reich's administration (Generalbevollmächtigter für die Verwaltung).
 Himmler however, never chose to wear a Nazi Party uniform and all photographs of him are in either civilian clothes or in his SS uniform.

-Other high Nazi positions, that did not entail any particular insignia, included the office of Deputy Führer held by Rudolf Hess until he personally flew his Messerschmitt Bf110 fighter plane to Scotland and crash landed at Eaglesham in 1941.
-He was captured, imprisoned and then sent to England.
+Other high Nazi positions, that did not entail any particular insignia, included the office of Deputy Führer held by Rudolf Hess until he personally flew his Messerschmitt Bf 110 fighter plane to Scotland and crash landed at Eaglesham in 1941.
+He was captured, imprisoned, and then sent to England.
 The office of Deputy Führer was thereafter abolished.

-Martin Bormann held the title of Party Secretary, during which time he wore the uniform of a Nazi Reichsleiter.
+Martin Bormann held the title of Party Secretary, during which time he wore the uniform of a Reichsleiter.
 Bormann would later take up cabinet-level positions in the German government, and after receiving his (honorary) SS membership he wore the insignia of an SS-Obergruppenführer.
 Albert Speer, in his early days as the Party Architect, wore a brown Nazi party jacket similar to the insignia-less uniform that Joseph Goebbels wore throughout his career as Nazi Propaganda Minister.
-As for Speer, he would later adopt the uniform of the Organisation Todt, and towards the end of World War II wore a senior Nazi Party political uniform through his position as Minister of Armaments.
+As for Speer, he would later adopt the uniform of Organisation Todt, and towards the end of World War II wore a senior Nazi Party political uniform through his position as Minister of Armaments.

-Some of the senior Nazis did incorporate themselves into the standard Nazi Party rank system, but only at the highest levels.
+Some senior Nazis did incorporate themselves into the standard Nazi Party rank system, but only at the highest levels.
 Robert Ley held the position of Reichsleiter and Julius Streicher was a Gauleiter.
 Hermann Göring is most associated with his rank of Reichsmarschall, but was also a Gruppenführer in the SA as well as the equivalent of a Reichsleiter through his position as Director of the Four Year Plan.

 Comparison tables

-In its simplest form, the Nazi Party command structure was divided into four basic levels: the general membership known as the Parteimitglieder, the political leadership corps known as the Politische Leiters, the upper command levels of the Party encompassed by the Gauleiters and Reichsleiters, and finally the position of Führer held solely by Adolf Hitler as supreme leader of the Party (a position of Deputy Führer also existed until 1941).
+In its simplest form, the Nazi Party command structure was divided into four basic levels: the general membership known as the Parteimitglieder (lit. 'party members'), the political leadership corps known as the Politische Leiters (lit. 'political leaders'), the upper command levels of the Party encompassed by the Gauleiters and Reichsleiters, and finally the position of Führer held solely by Adolf Hitler as supreme leader of the Party (a position of Deputy Führer also existed until 1941).